There are a lot of potential first-time home buyers that delay getting a mortgage simply because it seems like a long and daunting process.

 Editor’s Note: First-time homebuyers tax credit is no longer available.

-10. Know the Types of Mortgages Available
+10. Know the Types of First-Time Buyer Loans Available

 Conventional Loans – If you have at least a 20% down payment then you should consider a conventional mortgage.
 FHA requires mortgage insurance regardless of how much money you put down.
 If you have 20% down then you would not be required to carry PMI saving you thousands of dollars per year.